bieganowski/documentation/intermediate/modes/index.rst

 Maintenance Mode
 ================

-Activating the Maintenance Mode (by setting ``Maintenance`` True in the ``Configuration``) activates the highest level middleware
-(the one executed as the first) rejecting all requests to the GeoNode instance, with an exception for:
+Activating the Maintenance Mode (by setting ``Maintenance`` True in the ``Configuration``) activates the middleware rejecting all requests to the GeoNode instance, with an exception for:

 - POST to admin login view
 - POST to admin logout view